kovidgoyal/calibre/manual/faq.rst

     * If the crashes happen specifically when you are using a file open dialog, like clicking on the Add Books button or the Save to Disk button, then you may have an issue with the windows file open dialogs on your computer.
-You can tell calibre to use its own file open dialogs by setting the environment variable ``CALIBRE_NO_NATIVE_FILEDIALOGS=1``.
-      See `How to set environment variables in windows <http://www.computerhope.com/issues/ch000549.htm>`_.
 Some |app| users have reported that uninstalling the SpiderOak encrypted backup software also fixes these crashes.
 If you do not wish to uninstall SpiderOak, you can also turn off "Enable OS integration" in the SpiderOak preferences.

 If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
 First reboot your computer in safe